jindai1783/MakerBot/README.md

 Makerbot has a standarised way of incorporating new modules that make it easy to write new modules for Makerbot.

 To create your new module, you must provide the public interface with a single #getResponse method.
 This method should take two arguments:

+1 the extra arguments you wish to use with Makerbot

+* Each module is instantiated by Makerbot with a single command, for example, the lunch module is instantiated by the command 'mbot lunch'.
+The initial command, however, is stripped away by the command parser and only the subsequent arguments are passed to Makerbot in the form of an array.
+If no extra arguments are passed, your module will be passed an empty array as the first argument.
+For example, the command 'mbot lunch' will pass an empty array to the getResponse method and the method will return a default value (a list of restaurants).
+If you pass the command 'mbot lunch random', the lunch module will be passed the argument ['random'] and getResponse method will return a random restaurant from the list.

-* the extra parameters/arguments you wish to use with Makerbot e.g. 'mbot superawesome moreawesome' *and a callback which will callback to the commandParser.
+2 and a callback which will callback to the commandParser.

+* The callback method

 For example: